 Peer-Reviewed Publications

-1. Cooper, Zack, Amanda Kowalski, Eleanor N. Powell, and Jennifer D. Wu.
-"Politics and Healthcare Spending in the United: A Case Study from the Passage of the 2003 Medicare Modernization Act."
-NBER Working Paper w23748.
-(Conditionally accepted at Journal of Health Economics) (Press Coverage: The Economist , Politico , The New York Times)
+Cooper, Zack, Amanda Kowalski, Eleanor N. Powell, and Jennifer D. Wu.
+(2024).
+"Politics and Healthcare Spending in the United: A Case Study from the Passage of the 2003 Medicare Modernization Act." in Journal of Health Economics (NBER Working Paper w23748, Journal)

-2. Wu, Jennifer D. Forthcoming.
-"National Origin Identity and Descriptive Representativeness: Understanding Preferences for Asian Candidates and Representation" in Public Opinion Quarterly (Local, Journal)
+Wu, Jennifer D. (2023).
+"National Origin Identity and Descriptive Representativeness: Understanding Preferences for Asian Candidates and Representation." in Public Opinion Quarterly (Local, Journal)

 Working Papers